parcivad/dc-bot-among-us/README.md

 ## Features:
 Some of the Bot Features:

-`create` is for creating a Channel in your `▬▬ Among Us ▬▬` category, the users can delete their Channel with `delete`.
+`create` is for creating a Channel in your category that you can set in `config`, the users can delete their Channel with `delete`.

 To manage the AmongUs ChannelPermissions will the Bot create a new role, when the user delete his Channel the Bot delete this role also.